martinboller/greenbone-gmp-scripts/README.md

 **Note**: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
 The sample files should serve as an example.

+### create-tags-from-csv.gmp.py ###
+**Creates tags as specified in a csv-file.
+See tags.csv for file format/contents.**
+- Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-tags-from-csv.gmp.py ./tags.csv
+- May contain up to 10 resources to assign to tag.
+Currently only creates tags for Credential, Target, and Tasks
+- Will add reports when I've figured out if tags are really dynamic and a filter will do it for new reports.

 ### create-targets-from-csv.gmp.py ###
 **Creates targets as specified in a csv-file.
 See targets.csv for file format/contents.**
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-targets-from-csv.gmp.py ./targets.csv